rofra/magento-orderitemgrid/README.md

 ## How to Use
 A new entry in "Sales" menu will appear as "Order Items".
-A new tab is available in System > Configuration > ROFRA Extensions where you can customize your tabs options
+A new tab is available in System > Configuration > ROFRA Extensions where you can customize your tabs options.

+For Extra columns (Columns 1 to 3), autosaving is available on Blur Event, for saving you can
+  * Type "Enter"
+  * Click on any other part of the page

 ## License